Canop/cli-log/README.md

 # cli-log

-The boilerplate to have some file logging with a level given by an environment variable.
+The boilerplate to have some file logging with a level given by an environment variable, and a facility to log execution durations according to the relevant log level.

 It's convenient for terminal applications because you don't want to mix log with stdout or stderr.